 Is the Water Hard or Soft?

-All of the water in California is hard or very hard.
-The average hardness for California water is between 100 and 300 PPM.
-In Los Angeles, the water hardness rates at 127 PPM (parts per million), which is on the lower end of the state’s hardness scale.
+The average hardness for California water is between 100 and 300 ppm.
+In Los Angeles, the water hardness rate at 127 ppm (parts per million), which is lower than the state’s hardness scale.

-Scientists measure water hardness by the amount of dissolved calcium and magnesium in the water.
+Scientists measure water hardness by the amount of dissolved calcium and magnesium.
 They measure the hardness in parts per million.
 If water is very hard, it can cause mineral buildup in pipes and kitchen appliances such as dishwashers and coffee makers.

-The hardest water in California is in Ventura, which has a water hardness of 472 PPM.
-The cities with the next-highest water hardness levels are Santa Barbara at 430 PPM, and Mecca, at 393 PPM.
+The hardest water in California is in Ventura, with a water hardness of 472 ppm.
+The cities with the next-highest water hardness levels are Santa Barbara, at 430 ppm, and Mecca, at 393 ppm.

 Los Angeles imports most of its drinking water from the Los Angeles Aqueduct system in the Owens Valley and Mono Basin.
-LA also pumps up some of its groundwater and processes it to remove impurities, but there is not enough water around LA to provide enough for the whole city.
+LA also pumps up some of its groundwater and processes it to remove impurities, but there is not enough water around LA to supply the whole city.

 In recent years, Los Angeles has also started using recycled water to replenish its groundwater.
-Recycled water is water that has been used in sinks, showers, toilets, etc., and is then processed and pumped back into the water system for reuse.
+Recycled water is water used in sinks, showers, toilets, etc., and is then processed and pumped back into the water system for reuse.

 Recycled water is currently only a small part of LA’s water system, but experts anticipate that it will become more important as climate change and drought reduce natural water supplies.